AlgyJr/ios_guides/Upgrading-XCode-versions.md

    sudo mv /Applications/Xcode.app /Applications/Xcode8.app
    ```

 2. Download XCode 7.3.1 with this [link](http://adcdownload.apple.com/Developer_Tools/Xcode_7.3.1/Xcode_7.3.1.dmg) from the Apple Developer store.
+You may need to login to https://developer.apple.com/download/more/ first.

 3. Reinstall the XCode 7.3.1 image.